gudatr/uws-router/README.md

 - GET: /async
 - POST: /examples/sync
 - GET: /examples/async
-- GET: /examples/middleware
+- POST: /examples/alias
 - GET: /examples/file

 The first route is only matched by a GET-Request to /async

 The second route is only matched by a POST-Request to /group/sync

-The third route passes through ExampleMiddleware1 before its handler is called
+The third route passes through ExampleMiddleware1 before its handler is called.
+It also has an alias and skips the parsing of the request body.

 The fourth route passes through ExampleMiddleware1 and then ExampleMiddleware2 before its handler is called